karma271/h-1B_Visa_Petition/README.md

 ## Evaluation Metric
 <img align="right" width="320" src="assets/images/007_prelim_and_tuned_scores.png">
 Since the objective of the model is to correctly predict the outcome of the H-1B visa petition a high true positive rate and low false negative is desired in our prediction.
+This is to ensure that an applicant is provided a likelihood of the true or accurate outcome of their application rather than being given a falsely exaggerated or falsely deflating outcome.
 To that effect, recall, commonly known as a sensitivity, which measures the true positive rate and precision which minimizes the false negative, are suitable evaluation metrics.
 In order to capture both recall and precision in a single metric, the F1 score, a harmonic mean of said metrics, is utilized to optimize my models.
 A high F1 score indicates that the model has high recall and high precision.
-It is important to note that accuracy as an evaluation metric when dealing with high-class imbalance can be miss-leading due to inherent bias in the dataset.
+It is important to note that accuracy as an evaluation metric when dealing with high-class imbalance can be miss-leading due to inherent bias present in the dataset.

 Furthermore, since the dataset contains high class-imbalance characteristics, the average prediction outcome cannot be used as a baseline metric.
 As such, I used vanilla Logistic Regression without regularization as my baseline model, with a 0.94 F1 score.
 The success of my model was evaluated based on whether they can outperform the baseline model.